 Herbs have been used since ancient times to heal people and they are still being used to this day.
-This is surely testament to their amazing healing properties and high density nutritive value.
+This is surely a testament to their amazing healing properties and high-density nutritive value.

 Nature provides us with an abundance of wonderful medicinal herbs and chamomile is one of them.
-Chamomile has anti-inflammatory, anti-microbial, anti-oxidant, anti-spasmodic, sedative/calming properties, and is loaded with minerals: magnesium, iron, iodine, zinc, calcium, potassium and manganese.
+Chamomile has anti-inflammatory, anti-microbial, antioxidant, anti-spasmodic, sedative/calming properties, and is loaded with minerals: magnesium, iron, iodine, zinc, calcium, potassium and manganese, to name a few.

 An infusion of chamomile can be used to help many things such as:

 Childhood complaints - great for infants that are teething or have colic.
-Helps with nappy rash internally and externally.
-Has a calming effect on irritable or hyperactive children.
+It can help with nappy rash internally and externally and it has a calming effect on irritable or hyperactive children.

 Improves respiratory function and is good for allergic asthma.

 Cardiovascular disease - its antioxidant properties inhibit lipid peroxidation which is a significant contributing factor in CVD.

 Stress - its calming properties help reduce stress which is a key instigator of many illnesses.
 It also helps in alleviating stress-induced insomnia.

 Female complaints - it is good for dysmenorrhoea, amenorrhoea, morning sickness, and menopausal symptoms.

 Skin disorders - external application can help eczema, dermatitis, nappy rash, healing of wounds, burns and sunburn/windburn.